Generate data according to a RDF schema

 # Quantity contains the Unit

-# Unit is linked to an UCUM code
+# Unit is linked to an UCUM resource

-Recommendation on to generate RDF schemas for external terminologies is provided in FAIRification of External Terminologies in RDF for projects.
+Recommendation on how to generate RDF schemas for external terminologies is provided in FAIRify external terminologies in RDF.

 2.4 Examples of data instantiation